Steve Delabar: Seattle Mariners (2011–2012)

 Delabar was called up by the Seattle Mariners from the minor leagues on September 6, 2011.
 He made his MLB debut on September 11 against the Kansas City Royals.
-Delabar recorded his first major league win on September 14, 2011, against the New York Yankees.
+Delabar recorded his first major league win on September 14, against the New York Yankees.

 Toronto Blue Jays (2012–2015)

 Delabar was traded to the Toronto Blue Jays on July 30, 2012, for outfielder Eric Thames.
-On August 13, he struck out 4 men in the 10th inning, and recorded the win in a 3–2 victory over the Chicago White Sox.
+On August 13, he struck out 4 batters in the 10th inning and recorded the win in a 3–2 victory over the Chicago White Sox.
 In doing so, Delabar became the first pitcher in major league history to record four strikeouts in an extra inning.

-Delabar was named a Final Vote candidate for the 2013 Major League Baseball All-Star Game.
-He posted a 5–1 record with a 1.58 ERA and an American League reliever-leading 57 strikeouts in 40 innings over 35 games played prior to the All-Star Game roster announcement.
-Delabar earned his first career save on July 10, 2013, in a game against the Cleveland Indians.
+Delabar was named a Final Vote candidate for the 2013 All-Star Game.
+He posted a 5–1 record with a 1.58 ERA and 57 strikeouts, the most for an American League reliever, in 40 innings over 35 games played prior to the All-Star Game roster announcement.
+Delabar earned his first career save on July 10.
 On July 11, it was announced that he had been elected to the All-Star game in the Final Vote contest, receiving 9.6 million votes.
-Delabar pitched 1/3 of an inning and struck out Buster Posey on five pitches in the 2013 MLB All-Star Game.
+Delabar pitched 1/3 of an inning and struck out Buster Posey on five pitches in the All-Star Game.

-On July 30, 2013, while facing the Oakland Athletics, Delabar struck out all three batters in the eighth inning on nine total pitches to become the 48th major-league pitcher to accomplish an immaculate inning.
-Delabar also became only the fourth pitcher in major-league history to both strike out four batters in one inning and throw an immaculate inning, joining Bob Gibson, A. J. Burnett, and Félix Hernández.
+On July 30, 2013, while facing the Oakland Athletics, Delabar struck out all three batters in the eighth inning on nine total pitches.
+He was the 48th major league pitcher to accomplish an immaculate inning.
+Delabar also became the fourth pitcher in major league history to both strike out four batters in one inning and throw an immaculate inning, joining Bob Gibson, A.J.
+Burnett, and Félix Hernández.
 On August 4, Delabar was placed on the 15-day disabled list with right shoulder inflammation.
 In total for 2013, he posted a 5–5 record, 3.22 ERA, and 82 strikeouts in 582/3 innings.